OpenShock/API/README.md

 API: https://api.openshock.app
 LCG: https://de1-gateway.openshock.app

-## Using Docker
+## Using Docker (provided docker-compose.yml)

-Grab the docker-compose.yml
+1. Grab the `docker-compose.yml` and `.env` file from the repository

-Edit the enviroment files in the env folder

-Change the postgres data storage location in docker-compose.yml from `/path/to/postgres-data` to the location you want
+2. Change the values in the `.env` file
+3. Adjust traefik to your needs (e.g. add SSL certificates)

 Run with `docker compose up -d`

-the service needs https to work, setup a reverse proxy

-- webui/frontend/share domain -> 5002
-- api -> 5001
-- lcg -> 5003
+---

+You could also bring your own reverse proxy.
+You would need to remove traefik from the `docker-compose.yml` and route the traffic in your reverse proxy.

 ## Support development!